Walking Resources

 - Federation of Ontario Cottagers’ Association Lyme Disease & Ticks

-- Guide to Tick Safety for Backyards, Trails, and Campsites – By Grillo
+- Guide to Tick Safety for Backyards, Trails, and Campsites – By Grillio

 Eastern Massasauga Rattle Snake